dubssieg/wisp/README.md

 **Optional arguments :**

-+ -f, -file > Specifies a file name inside output unk folder to test only this file and not the full folder
++ -f, -file > Specifies a file name inside output unk folder to test only this file and not the full folder.
+If no file is specified, all files will be merged as one single sample.

 In result, you can call the file alternatively with :